Big project in mind?

 Earthen Art mosaic/fresco (small/medium): 1- to 2-day workshop.

-Our fees: Anticipate paying us $3000 per 3-day weekend workshop, plus expenses.
+Our fees: Anticipate paying us about $2500 per 3-day weekend workshop, plus expenses.

-(A large part of this fee goes into non-instruction
+(A large part of this fee covers non-instruction

 hours such as project and event logistics, verifying site prep and materials, recruitment conversations with participants, and post-workshop time reserved for quality control and troubleshooting.)

-We will ask you for a non-refundable deposit up-front for project planning (starts at $300, similar to our private consultation fees).
-This deposit reserves your dates, and our attention to your project planning.
+We will ask you for a non-refundable deposit up-front for project planning (usually $300, same as private consultation base rate).
+This deposit reserves your dates, and allows us to start specific project planning.

 If you also have a local engineer, builder, or designer in mind, we are happy to work with them throughout the process.